mateusz-kow/Auto-Subs/README.md

     *   Fine-tune alignment, margins, border style, shadow, and rotation.
     *   Apply dynamic highlight styles to emphasize specific words.
     *   Save and load custom style presets to maintain a consistent brand.
+*   **🗂️ Project Management:** Save your entire session (video, subtitles, and style settings) into a single `.asproj` file.
+Load projects to seamlessly resume your work.
-*   **📤 Multiple Export Options:**
+*   **💾 Multiple Export Options:**
     *   Export subtitle files in **SRT**, **ASS**, or plain **TXT** formats.
     *   Burn subtitles directly into the video to create a permanent **hardsub** MP4 file.
 *   **🖥️ Modern Desktop UI:** A clean and responsive interface built with PySide6 (Qt for Python) for a native look and feel.
-*   **🔒 Works Offline:** After an initial model download, all transcription and editing are performed locally on your machine.
+*   **🔌 Works Offline:** After an initial model download, all transcription and editing are performed locally on your machine.
 No internet connection is required.
-*   **💸 Free & Open Source:** Licensed under the MIT license.
+*   **💰 Free & Open Source:** Licensed under the MIT license.
 Your tool, no strings attached.

 ## 📸 Screenshots